ufyTeX/luaharfbuzz/README.md

 ## Installing _luaharfbuzz_

 #### Luarocks
-If [Luarocks] is installed, _luaharfbuzz_ can be installed like this:
+If [Luarocks] and Harfbuzz are installed, _luaharfbuzz_ can be installed like this:

 ```
 luarocks install luaharfbuzz